mingh2/SurvivalOfTheFittest/docs/status.md

 ### Algorithm

 We are using Deep Q Network algorithm to train our agent.
-H ere is a good graphic representation of the training process, excpet we do not need to convolute the game state since we already represent the state with matrix:
+Here is a good graphic representation of the training process, excpet we do not need to convolute the game state since we already represent the state with matrix:

 <img src="https://cdn-images-1.medium.com/max/800/1*T54Ngd-b_CKcP3N6hyXLVg.png" width="50%">